8 Nonprofit Impact Report Examples to Inspire You

 Let’s make yours the second kind.

 It’s simple: what changed, who was affected, and why it mattered.

 You’ll often use real stories, clear data, and visuals that bring it to life.
 Done right, it builds trust and shows donors their support worked (and yep, they'll love you for it).

 And if it’s clear, heartfelt, and actually enjoyable to read?
 People will want to share it.
 Really.
 It happens.

-What to Include in Your Impact Report
+What Should Be Included in an Impact Report

 However you design it (print, PDF, microsite), include the good stuff: